-It's time to work with a designer to develop the creative elements that will give life to your nonprofit brand identity.
+It's time to work with a designer to develop the creative elements to give life to your nonprofit brand identity.

 Creative elements are the look, feel, and voice of your brand identity.
-You’ll communicate them consistently across all channels and it’s extremely important to get them right in your branding process.
+You’ll communicate them consistently across all channels, and it’s vital to get them right in your branding process.

 The key creative elements of your brand identity include: